chef/chef-web-docs/_vendor/github.com/chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 [menu]
   [menu.automate]
     title = "Loadbalancer Configuration"
-    parent = "automate/deploy_high_availability"
+    parent = "automate/deploy_high_availability/reference"
-    identifier = "automate/deploy_high_availability/loadbalancer_configuration.md Loadbalancer Configuration"
+    identifier = "automate/deploy_high_availability/reference/loadbalancer_configuration.md Loadbalancer Configuration"
-    weight = 20
+    weight = 200
 +++

 {{< warning >}}
 {{% automate/ha-warn %}}
 {{< /warning >}}

-This guide will show you how to configure a load balancer for Chef Automate and Chef Infra Server.
-Below are some examples of load balancer setups.
+This is the sample guide will show you how to configure a load balancer for Chef Automate and Chef Infra Server.
+For more details check with expert in your organization.

 ## Load Balancer Setup Examples